petrosagg/papagal/README.md

 * You can mark a notification as unread to leave it for later
 * Language specific code highlighting.
 Now you can start your block with \`\`\`javascript
 * Mention indicators include mention count
-* Ability to filter flows in the sidebar
+* Much snappier GoTo function
 * Mention counter in favicon
 * Clicking on a username will display the flow that user last had activity in